A step in the right direction? Analyzing the Wess Zumino Dark Radiation solution to the Hubble tension: WZDR in light of cosmological data

 We consider the following combinations of data sets: \begin{itemize} \item BAO + lyaBAO + BBN : We combine our usual probes of BAO with those from higher redshifts (which we refer to as lyaBAO) as well as the measurements of BBN from Cooke et al. \cite{Cooke:2017cwo} and Aver et al. \cite{Aver:2015iza} in order to probe the model completely independently from any CMB data, see also \cite{Schoneberg:2019wmt} for the equivalent analysis in the $\Lambda$CDM model.
 In \cite{Schoneberg:2019wmt} it has been shown that such a combination is very sensitive to solutions to the Hubble tension involving additional dark radiation.
 We observe in \cref{fig:data_results} that this combination indeed strongly constrains the Hubble tension, leading to $H_0 = 69.2^{+1.0}_{-1.3} \mathrm{km/s/Mpc}$\, ($2.1\sigma$ GT).
 Naturally, this is based on the assumption that the abundances of the species $\phi$ and $\xi$ are already present during BBN, and lead to measurably different light element abundances due to their impact on the expansion history.
-However, if one assumes these species to be generated after BBN has already finished, then naturally we do not recover any constraint on $H_0$ with this probe, as $N_\mathrm{wzdr}$ becomes completely unconstrained (\cref{fig:diff_bbn}, right panel). \item ACT + WMAP : We combine data from WMAP with those from the ACT DR 4.
-This probe covers both small and large multipoles $\ell$ similar to Planck, albeit with a reduced sensitivity especially at intermediate multipoles.
-As such, we observe weaker bounds on $N_\mathrm{wzdr}$ from this combination (the weakest bounds of all combinations), leading to a rather permissive $H_0 = 69.8^{+1.4}_{-2.2} \mathrm{km/s/Mpc}$ ($1.9\sigma$ GT).
-We thus observe that the intermediate multipoles (especially from polarization, see below) are fundamental in constraining the WZDR model.
-However, it is worth pointing out that we observe weaker bounds, but not a detection of $N_\mathrm{wzdr}$ (unlike for EDE \cite{Poulin:2021bjr,Smith:2022hwi}).
-As such, at present there is not a strong hint of a presence of WZDR yet. \item ACT + PlanckTT[$\ell < 1050$] : We can also trade the WMAP data for Planck data, creating a probe with different systematics dependence than the full Planck data.
-We consider Planck data only below $\ell \sim 1050$, which is approximately the range of WMAP data, and also where the Planck-inferred parameters begin to drift between smaller and higher multipoles \cite{Planck:2016tof}.
-In this case we do recover relatively tight constraints on $N_\mathrm{wzdr}$, leading to $H_0 = 69.6^{+1.1}_{-1.3} \mathrm{km/s/Mpc}$ ($2.3 \sigma$ GT).
-This combinations is only slightly less constraining than the full Planck data, showing the importance of the intermediate-to-high multipole information ($\ell \sim 1000-2500$), as well as that of the polarization. \item ACT + PlanckTTEEE[$\ell <1050$] : Indeed, if we instead consider also polarization data for Planck (still at $\ell \lesssim 1050$), we find a much tighter constraint leading to $H_0 = 68.6^{+0.77}_{-1.0} \mathrm{km/s/Mpc}$ ($3.4\sigma$ GT), even strengthening the bound on WZDR compared to Planck data.
-This is most likely caused by the excellent sensitivity of the TE and EE spectra to additional dark radiation species, especially towards higher $\ell$ which are more accurately probed by ACT data.
+However, if one assumes these species to be generated after BBN has already finished, then naturally we do not recover any constraint on $H_0$ with this probe, as $N_\mathrm{wzdr}$ becomes completely unconstrained (\cref{fig:diff_bbn}, right panel).